parkinsons-toolkit/app-content/pages-content/treatments/who-may-be-involved.md

   - Carers coming to your home to help you wash and dress
   - Supported living environments
   - Assistance with home adaptations
 - There are some cases where provision for social care needs are covered by the NHS.
 This is known as _Continuing Healthcare (CHC)_.
-Please see the Finances page for more information.
+Please see the <a href="/learn/living-with-parkinsons/practical-advice/appointments-and-hospital-stays" class="internal-link">_Finances_</a> page for more information.

 ## Private Healthcare